yachagye/korean-historical-placename-ner/README.md

 A named entity recognition (NER) pipeline that automatically extracts **place-name entities** from Classical Chinese (Literary Sinitic) historical sources of the Joseon dynasty, using indexed XML sources as gold labels.
 The index tags of the Korean History Database (National Institute of Korean History, 국사편찬위원회) are reused directly as gold labels without any additional manual annotation.
 A **heterogeneous ensemble** design turns the divergence of indexing conventions across sources into complementary model judgments, securing both recall and precision.

-Paper: Yang Jung-Hyun, *Building a Named Entity Recognition Model for Historical Place Names of the Joseon Dynasty Using Indexed XML Sources* (under review; citation and DOI will be updated upon acceptance).
+Paper: Yang Jung-Hyun, 2026, *Building a Named Entity Recognition Model for Historical Place Names of the Joseon Dynasty Using Indexed XML Sources*, *The Journal for the Studies of Korean History*, (104) (page range and DOI to follow).
-Prior work (punctuation restoration): [korean-classical-chinese-punctuation](https://github.com/yachagye/korean-classical-chinese-punctuation)

 ### Key features

-- **Index tags as gold labels**: the exhaustive index tagging in the XML sources is learned directly as ground truth; untagged positions serve as reliable negative examples.
+- **Index tags as gold labels**: index tagging in the XML sources is learned directly as ground truth; in densely indexed sources, untagged positions serve as reliable negative examples.
 - **Two-model design**: identical architecture (SikuRoBERTa + token classification) trained on different source compositions, yielding complementary judgment patterns.
 - **Entity-level evaluation**: since O labels account for ~98.3% of tokens, evaluation uses **span exact match** P/R/F1 rather than token-level micro F1, which would inflate scores.
 - **Staged review**: a reproducible script-based workflow from automatic merging to manual review to gazetteer-assisted review.